riverwm/river/README.md

-# River
+# river

-River is a dynamic wayland compositor that takes inspiration from [dwm](https://dwm.suckless.org) and [bspwm](https://github.com/baskerville/bspwm).
+river is a dynamic wayland compositor that takes inspiration from [dwm](https://dwm.suckless.org) and [bspwm](https://github.com/baskerville/bspwm).

-*Note: River is currently very early in development and not ready for end users*
+*Note: river is currently early in development and not yet ready for the average end user*

 ## Design goals